Chamberlain Elementary School

-Chamberlain Elementary School is a K-5 public Title I school serving 375 students.
-Students are taught by 29 highly-qualified certified instructional staff members with a mix of veterans and younger teachers.
+Chamberlain Elementary School is a K-4 public Title I school serving approximately 250 students.
+Students are taught by highly qualified certified instructional staff members with a mix of veterans and younger teachers.
 Most instructional staff members have been trained in literacy, math, and best practice in teaching English Language Learners.
+The High Ability Self-Contained classroom for 3rd and 4th-grade students is located at Chamberlain.
+Students who have been identified in Language Arts and Math are invited to join this class.

 All the elementary schools in the Goshen Community School district share a standard elementary handbook that is designed to help students, parents, and community members understand the procedures and programs at the elementary schools in the district.
 This common set of guidelines makes the school year run smoothly.
 Policy items and contents range from student progress and conferences to the lost and found.